fonttools/fonttools/Doc/source/designspaceLib/scripting.rst

     i0.styleMapFamilyName = "MyVarProtoMedium"
     i0.styleMapStyleName = "regular"

-Option: add glyph specific masters
+Option: add glyph specific sources
 ----------------------------------

 This bit is not supported by OpenType variable fonts, but it is needed